Alope19/etch-a-sketch/README.md

 # etch-a-sketch
+This is my etch a sketch project for the odin project

-A simple website that allows you to draw on it
+Its a website that allows the user to draw on it